 The primary aim was to document our own Esson family history in and around Logie Coldstone, and the area known as Cromar, in Aberdeenshire, Scotland.
 Links with families farther afield in Aberdeenshire and other countries soon emerge however, as do links with events further back in history.
-Studying people throughout these past times also reveals background to their lives. and it becomes clear that while they lived in the same places, it was in a very different world.
+Studying people throughout these past times also reveals background to their lives. and it becomes clear that while they lived in the same places, it was in very different worlds.

 The Esson family name first appeared in Mediaeval Scotland, in the form Ayson, an anglicised version of a Celtic first name.
 The first family to have the name seems to have been favoured by Robert II.
 Following his death a power struggle arose between factions of the Royal house of Stewart and their followers.
 This led to the Raid of Angus and the bloody battle of Glasclune.
 The first Ayson documented was mentioned as one of the leaders of a band of 300 men who carried out the Raid and who fought in the battle.
 Their weapons were swords and targe against mounted, armoured knights.